-- Pregnant. - Breastfeeding (up to one year after childbirth). - Non-breastfeeding women up to six months after termination of pregnancy (live birth, still birth, fetal death, or miscarriage). - Children under age five. - Determined by a WIC nutritionist to be at nutritional risk.
+- Pregnant women. - Breastfeeding women (up to one year after childbirth). - Non-breastfeeding women up to six months after termination of pregnancy (live birth, still birth, fetal death, or miscarriage). - Children under age five. - Those who are determined by a WIC nutritionist to be at nutritional risk.